flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---

-# A Decade of Type Annotations in Python
+# A Decade of Python Type Annotations

 <Transform :scale="1.25">
 <v-clicks>

-Available since Python 3.5 (2015)
+Introduced in Python 3.5 (2015)

 An optional layer, independent of run-time